-We seek students who are interested in learning about disabilities and other phenomena, and cultivating voluntary learning and thinking, and scientific, logical, and practical abilities for problem solving.
+Desired Students We seek students who are interested in learning about disabilities and other phenomena, and cultivating voluntary learning and thinking, and scientific, logical, and practical abilities for problem solving.
 They should also have an awareness of issues related to disabilities of the human mind and behavior, and must possess a spirit of inquiry leading to a profound understanding of human beings.

-College of Education

-College of Psychology

-College of Disability Sciences

-Measures to ensure and improve the quality of education

-- Class questionnaires are conducted, and the results are reflected in the teaching contents and methods for the following year. - Twice a year, all students and faculty members of the College of Disability Sciences participate in a discussion meeting, where students' questions and concerns about learning are answered and connections between students in different academic years and faculty members are built. - In course where exercises and practical training activities are provided, advanced and practical knowledge and skills are taught with involvement of current specialists such as teachers of affiliated special-needs schools and graduate students. - As a graduation research instruction involved by all faculty members, design presentations, in-term presentations and final presentations are held with a purpose of improving students' research skills and ensuring the quality of their graduation research.
+College of Education College of Psychology College of Disability Sciences Measures to ensure and improve the quality of education - Class questionnaires are conducted, and the results are reflected in the teaching contents and methods for the following year. - Twice a year, all students and faculty members of the College of Disability Sciences participate in a discussion meeting, where students' questions and concerns about learning are answered and connections between students in different academic years and faculty members are built. - In course where exercises and practical training activities are provided, advanced and practical knowledge and skills are taught with involvement of current specialists such as teachers of affiliated special-needs schools and so on. - As a graduation research instruction involved by all faculty members, design presentations, in-term presentations and final presentations are held with a purpose of improving students' research skills and ensuring the quality of their graduation research.

-Bachelor of Arts in Disability Sciences

-Diploma Policy

-We grant the Bachelor of Arts in Disability Sciences to students who have acquired the knowledge and abilities (i.e., Generic Competences) listed under the educational purpose for undergraduate students of the University of Tsukuba.
-In their learning outcomes, they are expected to achieve the following goals based on the school and college's educational purpose.

-Students have understood the overall philosophy and concepts in Introduction to Disability Sciences and have acquired basic knowledge and skills on education, physiology, and social welfare.

-Students have gained awareness of the challenges in Disability Sciences, are able to solve such challenges by demonstrating scientific thinking, and have the fundamental abilities necessary to develop specialized research.

-Students have acquired fundamental leadership abilities related to Disability Sciences.
+Bachelor of Arts in Disability Sciences Diploma Policy We grant the Bachelor of Arts in Disability Sciences to students who have acquired the knowledge and abilities (i.e., Generic Competences) listed under the educational purpose for undergraduate students of the University of Tsukuba.
+In their learning outcomes, they are expected to achieve the following goals based on the school and college's educational purpose. ■ Students have understood the overall philosophy and concepts in Introduction to Disability Sciences and have acquired basic knowledge and skills on education, physiology, and social welfare.
+(Relevant competences: Understanding of human sciences, Basic knowledge of Disability Sciences, Practical skills in Disability Sciences) I Students have gained awareness of the challenges in Disability Sciences, are able to solve such challenges by demonstrating scientific thinking, and have the fundamental abilities necessary to develop specialized research.
+(Relevant competences: Analytical thinking skills in Disability Sciences) I Students have acquired fundamental leadership abilities related to Disability Sciences.